wp-plugins/terribl/readme.txt

 Go to the Widgets menu in the WordPress Admin and add the "In-Bound Links" Widget to your Sidebar or Footer Area.

+= Why am I not seeing the Widget on my site after I add it to the sidebar? =

+The Widgets only shows up after the plugin has logged traffic from another site.
+Try clicking to your site from a link on another site or search for your site on Google and click on the link to your site.

 == Screenshots ==

-1. This is a screen shot of the Admin Menu with some example stats.
+1. This is a screen shot of the Widget with all it's options showing.

-2. This is a screen shot of the Widget with all it's options showing.
+2. This is a screen shot of the Admin Menu with some example stats.

 == Changelog ==

+= 1.1.11.02 =
+* Fixed bugs in the Widget that caused it not to display the links correctly.
+* Fixed bugs in the init so that it would log links to the root directory of your site.

 = 1.1.11.01 =
 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.02 =
+Fixed lots of bugs in the Widget.

 = 1.1.11.01 =
 First versions available through WordPress.